Destiner/module-frame/README.md

 ### Polygon Mumbai

+> [!NOTE]
-> Note: the deployed version is based on the [`biconomy-v2-compat`](https://github.com/Destiner/module-frame/tree/biconomy-v2-compat) tag and is slightly different, to provide the compatibility with Biconomy Account V2.
+> The deployed version is based on the [`biconomy-v2-compat`](https://github.com/Destiner/module-frame/tree/biconomy-v2-compat) tag and is slightly different, to provide the compatibility with Biconomy Account V2.

 ```
 baseUrl = "https://frame-validator.vercel.app/execute/"